js-bits/performance/README.md

 # Cross-environment (nodejs/web) performance object

-This package exports `window.performance` object in a browser and `perf_hooks` module in a Node.js environment.
+This package exports `window.performance` object in a browser and built-in [Performance measurement APIs](https://nodejs.org/api/perf_hooks.html) module in a Node.js environment.
 Which is helpful when you develop a package compatible with both environments and use `performance` for some measurements.
 Allows to avoid conditional imports.

 ## Installation